peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Failures_of_the_Consistency_Requirement></a>
 ### Failures of the Consistency Requirement

 In the academic literature (papers and books), there are many results showing that a polynomial comes within a given error bound of a function _f_(_&lambda;_), when _f_ meets certain conditions.
-Unfortunately, these error bounds don't necessarily obey the consistency requirement, which is needed to simulate _f_ in the Bernoulli factory setting.
+Unfortunately, these error bounds don't necessarily mean that a sequence of polynomials far from these bounds will obey the consistency requirement, a requirement for simulating _f_ in the Bernoulli factory setting.

 Here is one such error bound.
 Let _f_ have a continuous second derivative on [0, 1], and let _M_ be not less than the maximum absolute value of _f_'s second derivative.
 Then the Bernstein polynomial for _f_ of degree _n_ is within _M_/(8\*_n_) of _f_  (Powell 1981\)[^5].
 Thus, for every _n_&ge;1: